Harmcleff/Raymint-token-docs/setup-guide.md

 - **Solana CLI** – [Install Guide](https://docs.solana.com/cli/install-solana-cli)
 - **A Solana Wallet** (Phantom, Solflare, or a generated keypair)

+## Requesting Access

+This repository is private.
+If you need access, please contact the maintainer.

 ## Installation Steps

 ### 1️⃣ Clone the Repository